MiguelLoureiro98/TimeSeries/README.md

 **Note**: these values were simply derived from the code, and are thus purely indicative.
 Computational experiments will be conducted in the future.

+## Installation

+TimeSeries will soon be submitted to the official Arduino library index.
+Once it is accepted, it will be available for download using the Arduino IDE.
+Alternatively, once the first release is published, the library will be available for [download directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).

+## Documentation

+An official documentation website will soon be made available.

 ## Future work

 These features are currently not supported, but may be included in future versions of the library: